The Big Ride will take place on Sunday 22nd September 2019.

 We will email you an information pack which includes everything you need to know before and on the day at least four weeks before The Big Ride.
 Please make sure you check your junk mail.

 There will be designated points on both routes where you will be able to stop to use the toilet facilities and to re-fuel, with various energy snacks available.
 We will have plenty of water so you can re-fill your water bottles.
 We are currently putting together the final details of where the feed stations will be located.
 This will be included in your information pack which will be emailed to you at least four weeks before The Big Ride.

 Mechanical and medical support will also be available at the start and on the route.

-We would love all our riders to raise a minimum of £300.
-This will pay for 10 hours care for a poorly child, and respite for an exhausted mum or dad – a chance for them to have a break or catch up on those little everyday tasks the rest of us take for granted.
+We would love all our riders to raise a minimum of £200.
+This could pay for seven hours care for a poorly child and respite for an exhausted mum or dad – a chance for them to have a break or catch up on those little everyday tasks the rest of us take for granted.